Interest rates will be set eight times a year from 2024

-The central bank board will meet to set interest rates eight times a year instead of the current 11 under a raft of changes being made by the Reserve Bank of Australia to the way it sets and communicates monetary policy that will come into effect next year.
+Borrowers could face bigger interest rate moves under central bank plans to cut the number of rate setting meetings from 11 to eight a year as part of an overhaul of the way it sets and communicates monetary policy that will come into effect next year.

 In a warning to borrowers, the central bank boss also warned that interest rates may yet go higher.